wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-agent-user-guide.md

 ## Requirements
-The following systems have been tested and are known to work with the Azure Linux Agent. **Please note that this list may differ from the official list of supported systems on the Microsoft Azure Platform**, as described here:
+The following systems have been tested and are known to work with the Azure Linux Agent. **Please note that this list may differ from the official list of supported systems on the Windows Azure Platform**, as described here:
 [http://support.microsoft.com/kb/2805216](http://support.microsoft.com/kb/2805216)

 ###Supported Linux Distributions